rodaan/MassEdit/_PRESS-RELEASE.md

 Step 6:
 [ x ] Add basic login
 Step 7:
-[ ] Allow users to see who else is logged in
+[ x ] Allow users to see number of users logged in Step 8:
-Step 8:
-[ ] Ensure state saves into file based on project
+[ ] Create login page
 Step 9:
 [  ] Add Github authentication
 Step 10:
+[ ] Ensure state saves into file based on project
+Step 11:
+[ ] Create a project listing page for each user
+Step 12:
+[ ] Allow users to see who is logged in
+Step 13:
+[ ] Save chat messages
+Step 14:
 [ ] Refine document conflict handling
-Step 11:
+Step 15:
 [ ] Make text editor more refined and fix bugs with document updating